ddev/ddev/docs/users/troubleshooting.md

 To resolve this conflict, choose one of two methods:

+1. If you are using another local development environment (MAMP, WAMP, lando, etc.) that uses these ports, consider stopping it.
-1. Fix port conflicts by configuring your project to use different ports.
+2. Fix port conflicts by configuring your project to use different ports.
-2. Fix port conflicts by stopping the competing application.
+3. Fix port conflicts by stopping the competing application.

 ### Method 1: Fix port conflicts by configuring your project to use different ports